TalhaNB/easy-cookie/README.md

 Cookie.remove('name')
 ```

 Removes the cookie with that name if it exists, obviously.
+(This prolly won't work well for TS version yet...)

 ### Exists Cookie
 ```javascript